brucou/react-state-driven/README.md

  system, in order to produce the necessary effects (user events, system events, user actions).
 We present here an integration of our [proposed machine library](https://github.com/brucou/state-transducer) with `React`.

+This document is structured as follows :

+- we quickly present the rationale behind modelling user interfaces with state machines
+- TODO

+# Modelling user interfaces with state machines
+We are going all along to refer to a image search application example to illustrate our argumentation.
+Cf. [Example section](#example) for more details.

 # API design goals
 We want to have an integration which is generic enough to accomodate a large set of use cases, and specific enough to be able to take advantage as much as possible of the `React` ecosystem and API.
 In particular :

 - it should be seamless to use both controlled and uncontrolled components
-- it should be possible to use without risk of interference features like `Context`
+- it should be possible to use without risk of interference standard React features like `Context`

 # API
 ##` <Machine intentSourceFactory, fsmSpecs, actionExecutorSpecs, entryActions, settings, componentDidUpdate, componentWillUpdate />`